Lego DC Comics Super Heroes: Justice League – Gotham City Breakout: Plot

-Back in Gotham City, Superman and Cyborg are easily defeated by Poison Ivy.
-Superman reluctantly summons Wonder Woman, but Poison Ivy is able to coat all three of them in her pheromones to stun them.
-By the time the effect wears off, they have been taken to Joker's funhouse where all the escaped villains are present and Scarecrow is able to douse the Justice Leaguers with fear gas, making them cowardly enough for the villains to torment them long enough to put them in molten Kryptonite and more pheromones to boil them into soup.
+Back in Gotham, Poison Ivy easily defeats Superman and Cyborg.
+Superman reluctantly summons Wonder Woman, but Poison Ivy stuns them with her pheromones.
+By the time the effect wears off, they have been taken to Joker's funhouse where they are doused with Scarecrow's fear gas and put them in molten Kryptonite and more pheromones to be boiled into soup.
 Robin notices this and goes to save the Justice League.

-Back in the Trogowog kingdom, Batman, Nightwing and Batgirl are held in the dungeon, stripped of their utility belts and imprisoned with Madame Mantis and the Trogowogs' cowardly prince Grungle (the only Trogowog not to fall victim of the Psyche Stone).
-Prince Grungle reveals that the Trogowogs were once a peaceful and friendly race until Bane found out about their kingdom and used the Psyche Stone to teach them hatred and violence.
-In addition, he killed Grungle's father and locked away Grungle.
-Luckily for the prisoners, Batman stashed away a brick separator and uses it to break them free.
-Unfortunately, they are recaptured after Bane threatens to kill them and Batman reluctantly succumbs to the Psyche Stone's power (while repeatedly saying "Dance") and reveals how to use the "Forbidden Move," which involves harnessing one's own chi to create a projectile of destructive power.
+Back in the Trogowog kingdom, Batman, Nightwing and Batgirl are held in the dungeon, stripped of their utility belts and imprisoned with Madame Mantis and Trogowog prince Grungle (the only one not to fall victim to the Psyche Stone).
+Grungle reveals that the Trogowogs were once a peaceful and friendly race until Bane killed his father, imprisoned him, and used the Psyche Stone to make the Trogowogs more violent.
+Batman frees them with a brick separator, but they are recaptured and Batman reluctantly uses the Psyche Stone to learn the "Forbidden Move", which creates destructive chi projectiles.

-Back in Gotham City, Robin is able to save the captive Justice League members and they shake off the pheromones.
-Robin and the Justice League then leave the amusement park, causing the villains to believe that Gotham City is now defenseless and theirs for the taking.
-Superman apologizes for ignoring Robin's warnings and Robin teaches the Justice League the skills they need to defeat the villains.
+Back in Gotham, Robin saves the captive League members and they shake off the pheromones.
+Robin and the League then leave the amusement park, causing the villains to believe that Gotham is now defenseless and theirs for the taking.
+Superman apologizes for ignoring Robin's warnings and Robin teaches the League the skills they need to defeat the villains.

-In Gotham City, Scarecrow, Penguin, and Poison Ivy are defeated by Robin and the Justice League and are put back in Arkham Asylum.
-Joker and Harley Quinn have managed to tie Commissioner James Gordon to the Bat-Signal until the Justice League arrive, free Commissioner Gordon, and send Joker and Harley back to Arkham as well as confiscate "Spoony" so that Joker can't dig his way out again.
-Joker ends up having to eat the asylum food with his hands.

-In the Trogowog kingdom, Bane is locked in the dungeon, Prince Grungle is made the new king, and Deathstroke bids farewell to Batman (although he states that the team-up didn't mean they were friends).
-Batman, Nightwing, and Batgirl use the Psyche Stone to erase the Forbidden Move from the Trogowogs memories and restore them to their normal, peaceful and friendly selves.
-They then leave back to Gotham and say their goodbyes.